nhost/nhost/README.md

 1. NodeJS (Both Javascript and Typescript)
 2. Golang

-For more detailed information on Functions, like hello-world templates, understanding how speed up testing of functions, and some Pro-Tips, check [this out](https://github.com/nhost/cli/wiki/Functions).
+For more detailed information on Serverless Functions, like hello-world templates, understanding how speed up testing of functions, and some Pro-Tips, check [this out](https://github.com/nhost/cli/wiki/Serverless-Functions).

 <br>